-Warren’s new bankruptcy plan may spark a clash with Biden
+Warren’s new bankruptcy plan could spark a clash with Biden

 “I lost that fight in 2005, and working families paid the price,” she added.

 It’s a sign that Warren is seeking to shift focus to domestic policies that have made her the candidate who “has a plan” for top issues at a time when the 2020 campaign could be consumed by rising U.S. tensions with Iran.
-That’s potentially a strength for Biden given his experience with foreign policy in the Senate and the Obama administration.
+That’s potentially a strength for Biden, given his experience with foreign policy in the Senate and the Obama administration.

-Biden was set to speak Tuesday in New York about President Donald Trump’s decision to approve an airstrike that killed Iranian Gen. Qassem Soleimani.
+Biden spoke Tuesday in New York about President Donald Trump’s decision to approve an airstrike that killed Iranian Gen. Qassem Soleimani.
 His remarks follow several days of campaigning in which he seemed uncertain of how much to highlight his foreign policy resume.

+Warren has also talked about Iran, calling Soleimani’s killing an assassination, and she issued a fresh call for de-escalation in the region at the start of her own New York rally with Julián Castro on Tuesday night.
+Speaking shortly after Iran launched missiles at bases housing U.S. troops in Iraq, Warren told the crowd of thousands that “my heart and my prayers are with our military and their families in Iraq and all around the world.”

+She added that “this is a reminder why we need to de-escalate tension in the Middle East.
+The American people do not want a war with Iran.”

-Warren has also talked about Iran, calling Soleimani’s killing an assassination.
-But Tuesday’s plan is especially close to her heart.
+Tuesday’s bankruptcy plan is especially close to Warren’s heart.
 As a law professor at the University of Texas, she studied bankruptcy cases nationwide and concluded that, rather than overspending, many people declaring bankruptcy were doing so because the economy “forced them to take on more debt and more risk to cling to their place in America’s middle class.
 And that meant one bad break could send them tumbling over the edge.”

 Her extensive study of and writings on bankruptcy made her an expert on the subject when she moved to the faculty of Harvard Law School — and helped prompt a fight with Biden, seven years before Warren was elected to the Senate.

-During a Senate hearing in 2005, Warren and Biden went back and forth, with Biden mentioning credit card companies and saying the problem was not with a bankruptcy proposal that eventually would became law but with borrowing rules.
-Warren responded “you can’t take away the last shred of protection for these families,” which prompted Biden to concede, “You’re very good, professor.”
+During a Senate hearing in 2005, Warren and Biden went back-and-forth, with Biden mentioning credit card companies and saying the problem was not with a bankruptcy proposal that eventually would became law but with borrowing rules.
+Warren responded, “You can’t take away the last shred of protection for these families,” which prompted Biden to concede, “You’re very good, professor.”

 Now that Warren is saying she wants to roll back many of those provisions, some of her supporters see a showdown coming.